rlavelle/stock-forecasting/README.md

 # Stock Forecasting
 Attempting to predict next day closing prices of securities using a variety of models.
+A paper with preliminary results and findings can be found within `stock_forecasting.pdf`.

+- Rowan Lavelle | <rowan.lavelle@gmail.com>

 The `frac_change_forecasting` folder contains